gabeRayb/Dragon-Hunt/README.md

 premise is that the world has been thrown off balance by a corrupt king and you, the player, are sent to put a stop
 to the evil that has come over the continent.

-To play this game, download all of the files listed, store then in the same directory, and run 'DH_Main.py".
+To play this game, download all of the files listed, store them in the same directory, and run 'DH_Main.py".

 ## License